 Some studies give the example of heuristic stopping criteria based on drawing a given number of irrelevant articles in a row \cite{Jonnalagadda2013, Przybya2018}.

-We take this as a proxy for estimating that the proportion of documents remaining in the unseen documents is low.
+We take this as a proxy for estimating that the proportion of documents remaining in the unseen documents is low, as the probability of observing 0 relevant documents in a given sample (analogous to a set of consecutive irrelevant results) is a decreasing function of the number of relevant documents in the population.

-We find this a promising intuition, but argue that 1) it ignores uncertainty, as discussed in relation to the previous method; and 2) it misunderstands the significance of a low proportion of relevant documents in estimating the recall.
+We find this a promising intuition, but argue that 1) it ignores uncertainty, as discussed in relation to the previous method;

+2) it lacks a formal description that would help to find a suitable threshold for the criterion; and 3) it misunderstands the significance of a low proportion of relevant documents in estimating the recall.

-Figure \ref{unseen-proportions} illustrates this second point.
+Figure \ref{unseen-proportions} illustrates this third point.